Correct referencing techniques require that you acknowledge the source of your information in two places:

 There are a few referencing systems, including:

-- Australian Guide to Legal Citation (AGLC) (opens an external site).
+- Australian Guide to Legal Citation (AGLC) (used in the Faculty of Law)

 You should always follow the referencing style specified by your subject co-ordinator, lecturer or tutor, or as indicated in your subject outline.

 |Books, newspapers, journals, magazines, theses, conference papers, reports, pamphlets (published or online)||Yes|

 |The internet||Yes.
 It is a common misunderstanding that information on the internet does not need acknowledgement.
 You should use material found on the internet with caution, as it may be unreliable or out of date.|

 |TV, radio, scripts||Yes.
 While you are listening, you should note the program name and the date of broadcast.
 Sometimes it is possible to obtain a transcript to check that you have heard correctly.|

 |Videos, films, DVDs||Yes.
 There are specific conventions for referencing visual media.
 You can find out how to do this by consulting this reference guide.

 |Illustrations, images, artwork, tables, graphs, programming codes||Yes.
 You need to acknowledge the source of drawings, photographs, graphs, designs, tables, programming codes and all other examples of non-verbal information that you use in your work.|